 - To save on electricity or propane, use the sun to heat up water.
 Leave a few one-gallon jugs of water outside under the sun.

 - Get a membership to a national fitness center chain (24-Hour Fitness, Anytime Fitness, Planet Fitness), and use their shower facilities.
 Many boondockers do this.

 What to do When Your Sewage Tanks Get Full

 Many boondockers dump their gray tank on the ground.
 Even though it’s technically illegal in most cases, gray water is practically harmless.
 It’s just soapy water with food particles mixed in.
 If you simply don’t want to pack up camp and move out just to find a dump station, you can usually dump it on the ground at your campsite.
-We recommend waiting until dark to do this to avoid a forest ranger or law enforcement officer seeing you.
+We recommend waiting until dark to do this to avoid a law enforcement officer seeing you.
 We also recommend doing this when it rains so that it washes away the gray water and eliminates the smell.
 Read, “Can I Dump My Gray Water on the Ground?“

 What about the black tank?
 We don’t recommend dumping that on the ground.
 But that’s not to say that no boondocker does it.
 We are in fact, aware of some boondockers who do this.
 The fact is that you don’t have to.
 When you spend as much as time boondocking as we have, you will learn how to find a dump station near you.